Top 2020 WordPress Plugins for Supercharging Your Website — SitePoint

 You’ve just discovered eight top plugins for 2020 — one or more of which you could use to put a new or an existing website on steroids.
 They provide a lot of features and functionalities.
 They are lacking in many if not most WordPress themes, including more than a few specialty themes.

-Since these eight top WordPress plugins are free to try or use, don’t hesitate to give one or more of them a spin.
+Don’t hesitate to try one or more of these eight top WordPress plugins.
 If you feel you could put them to good use, you probably could.